Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 ## Where Native Sidecar Does not Help

 While native sidecar support addresses many challenges, it does not assist with egress traffic as much as with ingress traffic.
 This is because within the lifecycle of a pod, application containers are terminated after sidecar containers, leaving no effective way to notify the application container that the pod is being terminated before the native sidecar is stopped.
 Consequently, in-flight egress traffic from the application container may experience disruptions during pod restarts.

+For such cases, service developers would still have to expect such disruptions and handle them properly inside their services.

 ## Try it out!